fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-11-13-installation-of-jekyll-auth.md

 ----

 _Step 12:_
-Inside your local clone of Jekyll Auth, create a file named <code>.env</code>.
+Inside your local clone of Jekyll-Auth, create a file named <code>.env</code>.
 Put the following lines into this file providing your own OAuth2 Client ID, Client Secret and the GitHub Team ID.

 {% highlight console %}
 GITHUB_CLIENT_SECRET=abcdefghijklmnopqrstuvwxyz0123456789